-a.
-Canada

-- i.
+- a.
+Canada - i.
 Federal - 1.
 Acquire in print, bind and retain one copy of each of the following reporters: - a.
 Canada Supreme Court Reports. - b.
 Canada Federal Courts Reports. - 2.
 For all other federal judicial decisions and reporters, do not acquire in print but depend on online resources for access. - 3.
-Provide online access via Lexis AdvanceQuicklaw or WestlawNext Canada for both the Osgoode and York communities. - ii.
+Provide online access via Lexis+ Canada or Westlaw Edge Canada for both the Osgoode and York communities. - ii.
 Provincial - 1.
 For all provincial judicial decisions and reporters, do not acquire in print but depend on online resources for access. - 2.
-Provide online access via Lexis AdvanceQuicklaw or WestlawNext Canada for both the Osgoode and York communities. - iii.
+Provide online access via Lexis+ Canada or Westlaw Edge Canada for both the Osgoode and York communities. - iii.
 Topical - 1.
-Do not acquire in print but depend on online resources for access. - 2.
-Provide online access via Lexis AdvanceQuicklaw or WestlawNext Canada for both the Osgoode and York communities. - iv.
+Do not acquire in print but depend on online resources for access.

+- 2. Provide online access via Lexis+ Canada or Westlaw Edge Canada for both the Osgoode and York communities. - iv.
 Facta - 1.
 Do not acquire in either print or digital formats; - 2.
-Provide online access via Lexis AdvanceQuicklaw or WestlawNext Canada for the Osgoode community only. - b.
+Provide online access via Lexis+ Canada or Westlaw Edge Canada for the Osgoode community only. - b.
 Other Common Law Jurisdictions - i.
 "Other Common Law Jurisdictions" are as defined in section 1 (e) above. - ii.
 Do not acquire but provide online access to titles that are available in digital format and are: - 1.
 Up to date (i.e., the current volume is available); and - 2.
 In a stable, citable format (such as PDF with original pagination), and: - a.
-Available on the Web on an open-access basis from the parent institution whose ability to archive and preserve is reliable; or

-- b.
-Hosted by an established vendor (e.g., Lexis, Westlaw, Justis) or a governmental entity whose ability to archive and preserve is reliable. - 3.
+Available online on an open-access basis from the parent institution whose ability to archive and preserve is reliable; or - b.
+Hosted by an established vendor (e.g., Lexis, Westlaw, vLex, HeinOnline) or a governmental entity whose ability to archive and preserve is reliable. - 3.
 Examples include (among others): - a.
 All American law reporters, available in PDF format on Lexis, Westlaw; - b.
-The Law Reports (AC, QB, Fam, Ch), available on Justis and ICLR Online. - c.
+The Law Reports Series (AC, QB, Fam, Ch), available on vLex and ICLR Online. - c.
 Australian reporters, available in PDF format on Lexis and Westlaw. - iii.
-Acquire in print any titles considered indispensable but that do not meet the criteria listed above; specifically: - 1.
-All England Law Reports; - 2.
+Acquire in print any titles considered indispensable but that do not meet the criteria listed above; specifically: 1.
+All England Law Reports; 2.
 New Zealand Law Reports. - iv.
-Provide online access via LexisAdvanceQuicklaw or WestlawNext Canada for both the Osgoode and York communities. - c.
-Foreign and International - Do not acquire but depend for access on online services such as Lexis, Westlaw, HeinOnline, Legal Information Institutes (LIIs), tribunal websites, or specialist commercial services (Justis, etc.). - ii.
+Provide online access via Lexis+ Canada or Westlaw Edge Canada for both the Osgoode and York communities. - c.
+Foreign and International - Do not acquire but depend on online services such as Lexis, Westlaw, HeinOnline, Legal Information Institutes (LIIs), tribunal websites, or specialist commercial services (vLex, etc.) for access. - ii.
 Cost and licences permitting, provide access to these online services for both the Osgoode and York communities. - iii.
 Exceptions may be made to acquire print copy for specific jurisdictions.